3 Types of Programming Languages (Computer Language Categories)

 Blocks of code are called from other parts of a program to perform specific tasks.

-Also Read: How to Learn Coding & Programming in 2024?
+Also Read: How to Learn Coding & Programming?
 Best Ways

 6. Abstraction